 By making a list of all these things well ahead of actually leaving your job you can begin to get them all in place while you still have a steady income coming in.

 Right from the beginning, you need to decide how you are going to track the money you make and the money you put back into growing your business.
+Even if you choose not to have employees to maximize growth, you’ll want to figure out the cheapest payment platform for freelancers you can use to avoid losing money in large payment fees.
+You will now become responsible for all of your own finances, including those pesky taxes, so you need a good system in place from the start.
 You will now become responsible for all of your own finances, including those pesky taxes, so you need a good system in place from the start.

 In the past, people have relied on accounting programs like Quickbooks to help them manage their finances if they do not pay an accountant to do it for them.
 These are still great programs, but you may need more than they can offer.